BobMcDear/flaim/ARCHITECTURES.md

 ## VAN

-Visual attention network (VAN) from _[Visual Attention Network](https://arxiv.org/abs/2202.09741)_ by Guo et al. VAN combines the merits of convolutions and self-attention through large kernel attention (LKA), a linear attention module with spatial and channel adaptibility as well as the ability to capture long-range dependencies.
+Visual attention network (VAN) from _[Visual Attention Network](https://arxiv.org/abs/2202.09741)_ by Guo et al. VAN combines the merits of convolutions and self-attention through large kernel attention (LKA), a linear attention module with spatial and channel adaptability as well as the ability to capture long-range dependencies.
 <br>
 For the reference implementation, source of pre-trained parameters, and copyrights, please visit [here](https://github.com/Visual-Attention-Network/VAN-Classification).